 Some things aren’t always cheaper in bulk, but if you are going to use it, then it might be worth looking into.
 This is something to watch ads and see if you can get it cheaper.
 I have actually found that buy my veggies at Sam’s isn’t cheaper, but my chicken and coffee creamer is a ton cheaper.

 This also could mean that instead of buying the 100 calorie snack packs or prepackaged snacks, that you buy a big box/bag of them and snack ziplock baggies.
 Portioning stuff out may take a little more time, but it is almost always cheaper.
-I pre proportion my almonds as well as a few of my other snacks!
+I pre proportion my almonds, yogurts, cottage cheese, as well as a few of my other snacks!
 It makes it easy to grab and go instead of thinking about grabbing something at the gas station along the way!

 If you don’t have a Sam’s Club Membership, but Hyvee or Wal-Mart is having a great deal on frozen veggies, buy enough for a few weeks.
 Things that don’t expire quickly are great to throw in the freezer when they are cheap!
 Hy-vee has a sale for the month of November that if you buy a ham, you get a FREE Turkey.
 For $25, I got a full ham and a full turkey that will last me forever and can be used in multiple different meals.

 Ibotta is probably one of my favorites grocery apps..
 It makes everything so easy because I don’t have to worry about anything at the cash register other than getting my receipt from the cashier.
 You just scan your receipt and the bar code of the item when you get home!
 If you sign up for Ibotta through my link, they give you $10 as a welcome gift!
 My favorite thing is that you can exchange your cash back for gift cards!
-I always turn around and spend them on groceries again, but you could use the savings for something fun like a Starbucks Gift Card!
+Ibotta is how I fund my Starbucks habit for FREE.

 Last tip, I always recommend doing your grocery shopping alone because you are way more likely to stick to your list and get out.
 If someone comes with you and they want to look at something not on your list, it may tempt you to get other items!
 It is always better to get in and get out.
 If you have a problem wandering, I recommend setting a timer and seeing if you can beat the clock!
+Going when you are on a time crunch can help eliminate extra wondering around the store.
 This will help you stay focus and only get the things you absolutely need!